kedro-org/kedro/docs/source/starters/new_project_tools.md

 |:--:|
 | *Prompt for tools selection* |

 This tool allows you to customise your logging configuration instead of using [Kedro's default logging configuration](https://github.com/kedro-org/kedro/blob/main/kedro/framework/project/default_logging.yml).
-The populated `conf/logging.yml` provides two additional logging handlers: `console` and `info_file_handler`, as well as `rich` that is available in the default configuration.
-However, only `info_file_handler` and `rich` are used.
+The populated `conf/logging.yml` provides two additional logging handlers: `console` and `info_file_handler`, as well as `rich` that is available in the default configuration, though only `info_file_handler` and `rich` are used.

-To learn more about using logging in your project, or modifying the logging configuration, take a look at out [logging documentation](../logging/index.md).
+To learn more about using logging in your project, or modifying the logging configuration, take a look at our [logging documentation](../logging/index.md).

 ### Documentation